-Other than within the sites of operation, the Group takes the initiative to reuse or recycle materials from communal events, for instance, recycling garden soils from the Hong Kong Flower Show, collecting and planting mandarin orange pots and flowers pots from CNY, collecting and recycling mooncake boxes.
+Other than within the sites of operation, the Group takes the initiative to reuse or recycle materials from communal events, for instance, recycling garden soils from Hong Kong Flower Show, collecting and planting mandarin orange pots and flowers pots from CNY, collecting and recycling mooncake boxes.

 The Group recognises the significance of accurate reporting on environmental performance data, and hence have developed a system in this reporting year to coordinate data reporting actions in all sites of operations.
-Meanwhile, all sites of operations are going to apply for the Source Separation of Domestic Waste Commendation Scheme developed by the Environmental Protection Department of the Hong Kong Government in the year 2019-2020.
+Meanwhile, all sites of operations are going to apply for the Source Separation of Domestic Waste Commendation Scheme developed by the Environmental Protection Department of the Hong Kong Government in the year 2020-2021.

 The Group also encourages the management offices of the sites of operation to apply for different environmental certifications whenever possible.
-In 2019, 4 sites of operation (management offices of Shui Pin Wai Estate, Tin Yiu Estate, Lee On Estate and On Tin Estate) were awarded the title of the Hong Kong Green Organisation for their efforts in conserving energy, reducing waste and other aspects of environmental management.
-In addition, 5 sites of operation were awarded the EnergyWi\$e certificate and 5 sites of operation were awarded the WasteWi\$e certificate.
+In 2020, 3 sites of operation (management offices of Shui Pin Wai Estate, Tin Yiu Estate and Lee On Estate) were awarded the title of Hong Kong Green Organisation for their efforts in conserving energy, reducing waste and other aspects of environmental management, while 5 sites of operation were awarded the EnergyWi\$e certificate and 4 sites of operation were awarded the WasteWi\$e certificate.
+In addition, all sites of operation and the headquarter office have joined the Energy Saving Charter 2020 organised by the Environment Bureau and the Electrical and Mechanical Services Department in a bid to save energy.